magmaOffenburg/magmaChallenge/README.md

 ### Requirements

+The keep away challenge requires the `Keepaway` variable in rcssserver3d's `naosoccersim.rb` to be set to `true`.

 The start script has to start three players when it receives "KeepAwayChallenge" as the challenge name argument.
 Beaming is allowed in this challenge, so the "start x position" and "start y position" arguments the script receives can be ignored.

 ![](screenshots/keepAwayChallenge.png)